Stopping Creditor Harassment

 When you consult with a Chapter 7 bankruptcy lawyer like me, we will work together to determine your best debt relief option, whether it is through Chapter 7 bankruptcy, Chapter 13 bankruptcy or a nonbankruptcy workout.
 Your specific financial circumstances, including your household income and expenses, will help determine your eligibility for Chapter 7.

-If you want to learn more about your debt relief options, please call me at 800-592-1969, or email me, to schedule a no-charge, risk-free, confidential initial bankruptcy consultation.
-Rush M. Shortley – Attorney at Law, has two office locations, in Cedar Rapids and Coralville, Iowa.
-My office hours are Monday through Friday, from 8 a.m. to 5 p.m., and early evenings and Saturdays by special appointment.
+If you want to learn more about your debt relief options, please call my firm Rush M. Shortley, Attorney at Law, at 800-592-1969, or email me, to schedule a no-charge, risk-free, confidential initial bankruptcy consultation at my Cedar Rapids or Coralville offices.
+My hours are Monday through Friday, from 8 a.m. to 5 p.m., and early evenings and Saturdays by special appointment.